 I stole those words from some folks down the hall at USAA, but imitation is the best form of flattery, right?
 In any case, the phrase highlights the need for finances to be at the forefront when you embark on what can be the very emotional journey of putting a roof over your head.

-In this series, I’m exploring the idea that the right time to make a financial move hinges, in large part, on whether you can make it in a responsible way.
+Here, I'm exploring the idea that the right time to make a financial move hinges, in large part, on whether you can make it in a responsible way.
 That's especially important in today's volatile and increasingly expensive real estate market.

 Here are a few checklist items that could indicate whether you're ready to purchase your home the right way:

-If you’re looking to purchase your next home, make the decision in a way where the windows of your palace won’t feel like they’re covered with bars.
+If you're looking to purchase your next home, make the decision in a way that the windows of your palace won't feel like they're covered with bars.